derby32/ventas/README.md

 The `db.py` module provides helper functions to create roles, users, stores, items, products and recipes.
 See the code for details.

-The server now includes a very small HTML interface with login and basic user management.
-Use `/login` to authenticate and `/users` to create additional accounts (after logging in).
-Authentication is handled with cookies stored in memory, so this is only suitable for demonstration purposes.
+The server now includes a basic HTML interface for the entire prototype.
+Use `/login` to authenticate and then navigate to the pages listed above to manage roles, users, inventory, products, recipes and sales.
+Authentication relies on in-memory cookies so it should only be used for testing.